xtremejake/Ising_programs/README.md

 All folders contain data files on which the scripts can be run.
 All programs were written to run in python 3.8.

-A detailed description of this suite of programs and its applications will soon be submitted to the journal Protein Sciene for publication.
+A detailed description of this suite of programs and its applications will soon be submitted to the journal Protein Science for publication.
 A preprint can be obtained from Doug Barrick (barrick@jhu.edu).

 ## License